diegojromerolopez/mypy-pure/README.md

 ## Related Projects

 - [mypy](https://github.com/python/mypy) - Optional static typing for Python
-- [returns](https://github.com/dry-python/returns) - Make your functions return something meaningful
+- [mypy-raise](https://github.com/diegojromerolopez/mypy-raise) - A mypy plugin that enforces exception declarations in function signatures, ensuring functions explicitly declare all exceptions they may raise.
-- [deal](https://github.com/life4/deal) - Design by contract for Python
+- [mypy-plugins-examples](https://github.com/diegojromerolopez/mypy-plugins-examples) - A project that contains some examples for my mypy-pure and mypy-raise plugins.

 ---